llvm/llvm-project/flang/docs/AssumedRank.md

 -->
 # Assumed-Rank Objects

-An assumed-rank is a data object that takes its rank from its effective argument.
-It is a dummy, or the associated entity of a SELECT RANK in the `RANK DEFAULT` or `RANK(*)` blocks.
+An assumed-rank dummy data object is a dummy argument that takes its rank from its effective argument.
+It is a dummy argument, or the associated entity of a SELECT RANK in the `RANK DEFAULT` block.
 Its rank is not known at compile time.
 The rank can be anything from 0 (scalar) to the maximum allowed rank in Fortran (currently 15 according to Fortran 2018 standard section 5.4.6 point 1).

 This document summarizes the contexts where assumed-rank objects can appear, and then describes how they are implemented and lowered to HLFIR and FIR.
 All